sahinyurek/picoCTF-writeups/General_Skills/Static_aint_always_noise.md

    196e .comment
 ```

-You can find it here manually but there is also an alternative solution doing the same thing with strings.
+You can then find it there manually but there is also an alternative solution doing the same thing with strings.

 ```shell
 ┌──(xodzk㉿kali)-[~]